salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 #### Selecting the dynamic component

-It is important to note that `<lwc.dynamic>` will not be rendered to the DOM.
+It is important to note that the `<lwc.dynamic>` element itself will not be rendered to the DOM.
 As such, it is not available to be selected using `this.template.querySelector`.
 The actual custom element must be selected once it has been rendered to the DOM.
 The dynamic component can be selected either through the `lightningElementName` property on the constructor or through another attribute assigned to the component.

 Component authors can use the `connectedCallback` of the dynamic component to signal when the component has been rendered to the DOM.